rktjmp/lush.nvim/README.md

 3. (optional) Export your theme for distribution to non-Neovim clients.

-The `:Lushify` command can be used during development for real time feedback on the appearance of your color scheme.
+The `:Lushify` command can be used during development for real time feedback on the appearance of your colorscheme.

 ### 1. Copy the lush-template